Pushing data to the Enterprise Crawler

 { "rid": "1e92e8bff32c31c2728714d4" }

-By default, you can push up to 30 urls each second to the Crawler.
+By default, you can push up to 30 URLs each second to the Crawler.

-# Crawler waiting queue limit
+# The Enterprise Crawler waiting queue limit

 The combined total for all Crawler waiting queues is capped at 1M pages.
 If any of the queues or all queues combined exceed 1M pages, your Crawler push will temporarily pause, and we will notify you via email.
 Crawler push will automatically resume once pages in the waiting queue(s) are below 1M pages.